roblevintennis/guest-posts/articles/the-little-button-that-could.md

 Did you know buttons have a `type` attribute?
 Did you also know that if you can totally remove the “button look” with CSS and use `type=``"``button``"` for things that look like links but behave as buttons?
 That you can forever stop making anchor tags with `href=``"``#``"` thus angering the accessibility gods?
 Just kidding (kind of!).
 But seriously, it’s very useful to know that buttons aren’t only for form submissions—the valid types are: `button`, `submit`, and `reset`.
 This is pretty easy to add to your component and will greatly improve your button’s API.

+More ideas

+Gosh, you could do so much—add linting, convert it to Typescript, audit the accessibility, etc.

+For example, our current Svelte implementation is suffering from some pretty loose assumptions as we have no defense if the `mode` passed in isn’t the valid `primary`—our `btn-${mode}` below bit; it would produce a garbage CSS class:

+        mode ? `btn-${mode}` : "",

+You could say “well, `btn-garbage` as a class isn’t exactly harmful”.
+But it’s probably a good idea to have intentional code when and where possible and this would be a motive to add types to the project.

 Pitfalls

 There are some pitfalls you should be aware of if you want to take this approach further: